unixneo/hello-world-rails-plugin-gen/README.md

 - Added some HTML and CSS to the templates to illustrate how they work.

+- Added some cookies set from the Rails controller(s).

 ## Feedback

 If you want to read more about this plugin or have any issues or suggestions for the plugin, please discuss here: